Seattle Parks and Recreation: Rise of the parks system

 In the 1890s - long before the city took over the commercial parks - George F. Cotterill, assistant city engineer and chairman of the Paths Committee of the Queen City Good Roads Club, organized volunteers to build 25 mi of bicycle paths, mainly along the lake.
 He was possibly inspired in this venture by the ideas of Schwagerl.
 In 1903, the park commissioners hired the Olmsted Brothers to design a comprehensive plan for the city's parks.
 They used Cotterill's bicycle paths as the basis of a citywide plan for a system of boulevards and parks.

 The Olmsted plan had both populist and elitist elements.
 On the one hand, it intended to place a park or playground within half a mile (800 m) of every home in the city.
 On the other hand, their boulevards connected wealthy residential neighborhoods and bypassed the tawdrier popular amusement areas.
 For example, Lake Washington Boulevard bypassed the Leschi waterfront, leaving the lake shore and passing through the uplands.
 The Olmsted plan became a de facto plan for the city's development.

 By 1917, nearly all of the major Seattle parks of today already existed.
 Woodland and Washington Parks were purchased in 1900.
 From 1903, Woodland Park on Phinney Ridge was home to a zoo that had previously been privately operated at Leschi.
 Most of Washington Park would become an arboretum in 1941.

 In 1904 the city charter was revised by initiative.
 The new charter enhanced the power of the Park Board, which it brought out from under the control of Seattle City Council and gave authority over not only parks but also playgrounds, parkways, and boulevards; the board was additionally granted its own tax base.
 Over the next eight years, voters approved $4 million in bond issues for the purchase of parklands.
 Seward Park (Bailey Peninsula) and Ravenna Park north of the University District were obtained before the 1909 A-Y-P Exposition using the right of eminent domain.

 Further lakeshore lands were gained from the state in 1913 with assistance from Hiram Chittenden of the Port of Seattle.
 The resulting construction and landscaping projects made the Park Board a significant employer, especially during times when the economy slackened.

 Continued development of the system

 In February 1968, as part of the Forward Thrust program, Seattle passed a $118 million bond issue in support of the Department of Parks and Recreation.
 At the time, it was the largest parks and recreation bond issue ever passed in the United States.

+As of 2025, Seattle has 14 off-leash dog parks and prohibits dogs from many of its facilities.
+The city's Find It, Fix It app is used to report violations of dog rules at parks; in 2024, there were 1,100 complaints categorized as "nuisance dogs in a park".